Periods of N-body Systems Determined Through Dimensional Analysis: Characteristic distances

-{} In all three cases, we needed to assume that there does exist a symmetric characteristic distance $d$ for the $n$-body system considered; we call this assumption the\emph{ characteristic distance conjecture}.
+using (\ref{eq:T3}).
+In all three cases, we needed to assume that there exists a symmetric characteristic distance $d$ for the $n$-body system considered; we call this assumption the\emph{ characteristic distance hypothesis}.

-Note that the characteristic distance conjecture is far from self-evident.
-Considering that already in the three-body case the orbits and configuration of orbits can have many quite different shapes, not only the ellipse-type shape found in the two-body case, one would rather expect that $T$ would depend on one or more dimensionless shape parameters in addition to $m_{1},\ldots,m_{n}$, $d$ and $G$.
-On the other hand, the assumption that $T^{2}=\varphi{}_{T}\left(m_{1},\ldots,m_{n},d,G\right)$, where $d$ is symmetric, makes it possible to derive predictions

-that agree with data.
-There is thus indirect evidence for the characteristic distance conjecture for at least $n=3$.
+This hypothesis is admittedly not compelling.
+Considering that already in the three-body case the orbits can have many quite different shapes, not only the elliptical shape found in the two-body case, one would rather expect that $T$ would depend on one or more dimensionless shape parameters in addition to $m_{1},\ldots,m_{n}$, $d$ and $G$.
+On the other hand, the assumption that $T^{2}=\varphi{}_{T}\left(m_{1},\ldots,m_{n},d,G\right)$, where $d$ is symmetric, makes it possible to derive predictions that agree with data in some cases, providing indirect evidence for the characteristic distance hypothesis.

-Recall that for $n=2$ the symmetric characteristic distance $d$ is the semi-major axis $a=\mu_{12},$ and $c_{T}=4\pi^{2}$, but for $n>2$ no expression for a symmetric characteristic distance seems to be known.
-Sun suggests that in this case the characteristic distance can be defined as $\sqrt{A}$, where $A$ is ``the area $A_{n}$ of the closed orbit'' \cite[p.
-2]{key-7}.
-However, it is not clear how to generalize this to non-planar orbits, and in the two-body case $\sqrt{A}$ is not a characteristic distance since it can vary independently of the semi-major axis $a$.\footnote{Sun does not actually use this assumption since $\sqrt{A}$ is eliminated in the process of deriving his final formula.
-In effect, he assumes that there exists a characteristic distance but not that it is given by $\sqrt{A}.$}

 One of the simplest generalizations of $a=\mu_{12}$ to any $n$ is